board of directors

 Will Vaughan has lived in Pensacola since 2004.
 Raised in El Dorado, Arkansas, Will has chemistry degrees from Hendrix College and the University of Florida.
 After years of medical research in the US Army and the medical device industry, he graduated from the University of South Alabama’s physician assistant program.
 Through medical practice and the connections made with many people in the Pensacola community, Will developed a deeper understanding of the challenges faced by many and the need to promote a culture of diversity, inclusion, and equity.
 He is currently a medical scientific affairs director in the pharmaceutical industry focused on improving HIV care and prevention options and ending the epidemic in the Deep South, particularly with its rural and underserved groups.
 Will is the proud dad of two incredible adult daughters.
 He joined Sunday’s Child in 2018.
 Participation in its grant focus committees has been a fantastic way to learn about the work of local community groups.
 It is an honor to contribute more to the mission of Sunday’s Child as part of the board.

-Amanda is a Northwest Florida native who enjoys the arts and spending time with her family and pets.
-Amanda holds a B.A. of Music Education from the University of West Florida and spent much of her career as a teacher and Education Director with Escambia County schools and Pensacola Opera.
-Currently, she and her partner own and operate a general contracting business and work in the construction industry.
-The company recently celebrated it's 5-year anniversary.
+Mandy is a Northwest Florida native who enjoys the arts and spending time with her family and pets including three beautiful daughters, two dogs, and two turtles.
+Amanda holds a B.A. of Music Education from the University of West Florida and spent much of her career as an educator in the area.
+Currently, she and her partner Virna own and operate a general contracting business and have been working in the commercial construction industry since 2016.
 Amanda also holds an active real estate license so she can help with housing for employees, friends and family.
-Amanda has three teenage daughters which keep her busy between sports and school activities.
 Amanda joined Sunday's Child to help give back to the community she grew up with as well as bring some positivity to its wonderful LGBTQ members.

 Dakota Parks (she/her)

-Dakota Parks is a queer poet and freelance journalist who moved to Pensacola in 2016 from the rural Midwest.
+Dakota Parks is a queer, polyamorous poet and freelance writer who moved to Pensacola in 2016 from the rural Midwest.
 She holds a Master of Arts in English with a specialization in creative writing from the University of West Florida.
-In 2020, she helped revive, Feminist Spaces, an international journal of women’s, gender, and sexuality studies, and she is a fierce advocate for reproductive rights, racial equity, and the LGBTQ+ community.
-Currently, she works as a proposal writer in the healthcare sector and as a freelancer.
-Recently, her poetry appeared in Someone Waits for Me, a queer documentary on aging screening at film festivals across the nation, Emerald Coast Review, The Pensacola Museum of Art, and Sinister Wisdom.
-You can most likely spot her cycling around Pensacola, stockpiling books for the Armageddon, or splurge purchasing houseplants.
+In 2020, she helped revive Feminist Spaces, an international journal of women’s, gender, and sexuality studies, where she continues to serve as an editor.
+Dakota is a fierce advocate for reproductive rights, racial equity, and the LGBTQ+ community.
+She currently works as a freelance journalist and content writer, serving clients across healthcare, tourism, nonprofit organizations, and small businesses.
+Her poetry has appeared in Someone Waits for Me, a queer documentary on aging screening at film festivals across the nation, as well as in Emerald Coast Review, The Pensacola Museum of Art, The Midwest Review, and Sinister Wisdom, among others.
+Her work has also been nominated for a Pushcart Prize.
+In her free time, you can most likely spot her cycling around Pensacola, stockpiling books for the Armageddon, baking sourdough, or spending time with her wife and girlfriend.
 You can browse her work at dakotaparks.org.